The Politics of Ageing

 - Afternoon workshop (2.5 hours; includes film screenings, debates, and city excursions).

-Participants will also have either an excursion to another city, or the final presentations for their programme during class days.
+Participants will also have either an excursion to another city, or the final presentations for their programme during class days or on Fridays.

 - Language of instruction